bardasoft/ConControls/docs/index.md

-# ConControls

-Ren&eacute; Vogt, Dresden 2020/05/26

----

 ## Welcome

-This project page is still under construction and will hopefully provide more information with the next release.
+This project page is still under construction and hopefully will provide more information with the next release.

 The manual (when written) will be [here](Manual.md).
 The API documentation is availalbe as a [Sandcastle](https://github.com/EWSoftware/SHFB) compiled html help file: [ConControls.chm](api/ConControls.chm).
-Examples can be found in the "ConControlsExamples" project in the sources.
+Examples can be found in the [ConControlsExamples](https://github.com/ReneVogt/ConControls/tree/master/Sources/ConControlsExamples) project in the sources.

+---
+Ren&eacute; Vogt
+Dresden 2020/05/27